 Injection moulding is used to make plastic products in factories.
 The plastic is heated and put into a mould to make the shape required.
 It is a popular manufacturing process for plastics.

 Why does this answer indicate the learner needs further development?
 This answer shows some understanding of the injection moulding process, as it describes heated plastic being shaped in a mould.
-However, the response lacks direct application to the requirement for keyboard keys to have consistent size and shape.
+However, the response lacks direct application to the requirement for keyboard keys to have a consistent size and shape.
 Also, it does not explain why the process is suitable for manufacturing keyboard keys in large quantities.

 It also lacks explanation, as it mainly describes the process without explaining important advantages such as consistency, accuracy, or suitability for mass production.